GfSE/SpecIF-Pages/Tutorials/06_Very-Simple-Model-FMC.md

 ```

 - The first statementClass with \"id\":\"SC-shows\" will be used to relate the model view to all depicted model-elements.
 In a more complex model it allows to easily find out on which diagrams a given model-element appears.
-- In such a statement, only an instance of the class with \"id\":\"RC-View" can serve as a subject (source) and only an instance of any fundamental model-element type can serve as an object (target).
+- In such a statement, only an instance of the class with \"id\":\"RC-View" can serve as a subject (source), see the list \"subjectClasses\".
+- There is no list \"objectClasses\" and so instances of _all_ resourceClasses and statementClasses are eligible as object (target), see Tutorial 2: [Related-Terms](./02_Related-Terms.html).
+- Note that a _missing_ list \"subjectClasses\" or \"objectClasses\" is allowed, but not an _empty_ list.
+Thus, if there is a list, it must have at least one item.
 - The last two statementClasses will be used for the 'writes' and 'reads' predicates (relationships) discussed in the beginning.
 We see that in both cases only an instance of the class with \"id\":\"RC-Actor" can serve as a subject and only an instance of the class with \"id\":\"RC-State" can serve as an object.
-- The attribute *subjectClasses* can be omitted as discussed in Tutorial 2: [Related-Terms](./02_Related-Terms.html), then any resource can be used as a subject.
-Similarly for *objectClasses*.

 Let us at last have a look at the full example, now: